-Whether you’re searching for the right Pennsylvania business name or registering your LLC with the PA Department of State, we can help.
-We’ve got all the information you need on Pennsylvania business entity search, LLC naming rules, fictitious names and registering your business.
+Whether you’re searching for the right business name or registering your LLC with the PA Department of State, we can help.
+We’ve got all the information you need on how to perform a PA corporation search, plus LLC naming rules, fictitious names and registering your business.

-The business name you have chosen cannot be used by any other LLC or corporation in the state of Pennsylvania.
-This is why you should check business name availability on the PA DOS website.
+The business name you have chosen cannot be used by any other LLC or corporation in Pennsylvania.
+This is why it's so important to conduct a Pennsylvania corporation search.

-It’s not enough for your PA LLC name to be unique.
-It also cannot be similar to the name of a corporation or LLC in Pennsylvania.
-For example, you cannot use the following factors to say your name is different from the name of another business:
+It’s not enough for your LLC name to be unique.
+It also cannot be similar to the name of any other corporation or LLC in Pennsylvania.
+In addition, you cannot use the following factors to say your name is different from the name of another business:

-All LLCs must have the words “Limited Liability Company,” “L.L.C.” or “LLC” in their name.
-These words should normally come at the end of the name.
+All LLCs must have the words “Limited Liability Company,” “L.L.C.” or “LLC” in their name, usually at the end of the name.

 Most states will not allow you to form LLCs with names that:

 - Are very similar to the name of a federal or PA agency or organization (e.g., FBI, FDA, Pennsylvania Police, Pennsylvania Treasury, etc.)

 - Suggest affiliation with a federal or state agency or organization

 - Use the term “Olympic” or any terms that are trademarks of the International Olympic Committee

 - Imply a purpose that would be illegal for your business to carry out